Sugar Loaf (Winona, Minnesota): History

 In its original configuration as a rounded half-dome with a fringe of evergreen on the crown, the bluff was well known to early explorers, traders, tourists, and river boat pilots.
 Native American legend has it that the mountain represented the cap of Chief Wapasha I transformed into stone.
 Another legend refers to a mythological dispute at the site of Red Wing, Minnesota, upriver from Winona in which a single bluff split into Barn Bluff (which remained at Red Wing) and Sugar Loaf, which was moved downriver to its present site.
 The name "Sugar Loaf" refers to the former formation's resemblance to the conical loaves that sugar used to be packaged and sold in.
 There are many hills and mountains named "Sugar Loaf" in the United States.
 At least three other hills or bluffs bearing the name "Sugar Loaf" are located in or near the Mississippi River Valley in proximity to Winona.
+In 1950, the Daughters of the American Revolution bought Sugar Loaf and the land around it to donate to the city of Winona.
+It has been a city park since then.

 More than a few local businesses that incorporate Sugar Loaf into their names have been built at the base of the bluff.
 The Sugar Loaf name is also given to a neighborhood (which shows as a city on some maps) south and east of the hill.
 The former Sugar Loaf Brewery (Peter Bub's Brewery) building is nestled into the northeastern slope.
 The brewery complex, which extended caves into Sugar Loaf, is separately listed on the National Register of Historic Places.